-BN10.5 Evidence of the principal applicant's acceptable investments
+BN10.5 Evidence that the principal applicant's acceptable investments meet the section 49 conditions of their visa

-- The principal applicant must make acceptable investments in New Zealand during the 48-month investment period as required by the conditions under section 49(1) of the Immigration Act 2009 (see BN9.1(a)).
+- The principal applicant must make and retain acceptable investments in New Zealand during the 36- or 60-month investment period as required by the conditions under section 49(1) of the Immigration Act 2009 (see BN9.1).

-- Evidence of the funds invested into acceptable investments (see BN7.10) and holding investments (see BN7.5) must include the following information:
+- Evidence that the funds invested have been placed and retained in acceptable investments (see BN7.10) and on-call investments (see BN7.5) must include the following information:

-- the full name of the principal applicant; and
+- the full name of the principal applicant (and, if jointly owned, the secondary applicant); and

 - the amount invested in New Zealand dollars; and